Constraints on symplectic quasi-states: Proof of Main result

 In the second step, performed in Section \ref{ss:involutive_map_fibers}, we construct an involutive map $\Phi \fc M \to \R^n$, where $n=\frac 12\dim M$.
 It has the property that there is a slightly smaller polydisk $P'\subset P$, such that we still have $\mu(\iota(P'))>\frac 12$, and such that the fiber components of $\Phi$ are $M\setminus \iota(P')$ and the isotropic tori $\iota(T(\alpha))$, whose union is $\iota(P')$, where the $T(\alpha)$ were defined in Example \ref{ex:Lag_tori_T_alpha}.
 Thus the special fiber component $C_\Phi$ of $\Phi$ with respect to $\tau$ (see Definition \ref{def:special_fiber_cpt}) is either $M\setminus \iota(P')$ or one of these tori.
 Each fiber component is solid, thanks to Example \ref{ex:solid_sets} (\emph{this is where we use the assumption that} $\dim M \geq 4$), whence $\mu(C_{\phi})\geq\frac12$, thanks to Lemma \ref{lem:solid_cpt_sh_meas_more_half}, which forces $C_\Phi$ to be one of the tori, since $\mu(M\setminus \iota(P')) < \frac 12$ by construction.

 We are now in the situation where there is an isotropic torus $T'\subset M$ with $\mu(T')\geq \frac12$.
 This torus is either itself Lagrangian, or can easily be shown to be contained in a Lagrangian torus.
 In any case, we obtain a Lagrangian torus $T\subset M$ with $\mu(T)\geq \frac12$.
-In the third and final step, which appears in Section \ref{ss:sh_Lag_has_sh_point}, we use delicate measure-theoretic arguments to show that the symplecticity of $\zeta$ forces the existence of a point $q \in T$ with $\mu(\{q\})\geq \frac12$, which, thanks to Corollary \ref{cor:Aarnes_delta}, means that $\tau=\delta_q$.
+In the third and final step, which appears in Section \ref{ss:sh_Lag_has_sh_point}, we use a combination of set- and measure-theoretic arguments to show that the symplecticity of $\zeta$ forces the existence of a point $q \in T$ with $\mu(\{q\})\geq \frac12$, which, thanks to Corollary \ref{cor:Aarnes_delta}, means that $\tau=\delta_q$.